Jeiwan/uniswapv3-book/content/docs/milestone_5/swap-fees.md

 );
 ```

-This is where adjust collected fees by the amount of liquidity to later distribute fees among liquidity providers in a
+This is where we adjust accrued fees by the amount of liquidity to later distribute fees among liquidity providers in a
 fair way.

 ### Updating Fee Trackers in Ticks